Find Affordable College Courses

 The colleges and universities below are the most popular for engineering majors pursuing a doctor's degree.

 Our 2023 rankings named University of Colorado Boulder the most popular school in the Rocky Mountains Region for engineering students working on their doctor’s degree.
-Located in the midsize city of Boulder, CU - Boulder is a public school with a very large student population.
+Located in the medium-sized city of Boulder, CU - Boulder is a public school with a very large student population.

 Women make up 32% of the engineering majors at the school.